hashicorp/nomad-driver-podman/README.md

 See `examples/jobs/nats_simple_pod.nomad`

 Here, the *server* task is started as main workload and the *exporter* runs as a poststart sidecar.
-Because of that, nomad guarantees that the server is started first and thus the exporter can easily join the servers network namespace via `network_mode = "task:server"`.
+Because of that, Nomad guarantees that the server is started first and thus the exporter can easily join the servers network namespace via `network_mode = "task:server"`.

 Note, that the *server* configuration file binds the *http_port* to localhost.